 True Traveller just like World Nomads, allows you to extend the policy or purchase a new plan even if you are already on the move.

 True Traveller Insurance benefits include:

-Medical and repatriation cover available for up to 2 years.
+Medical and repatriation cover is available for up to 2 years.
 You can claim while you’re still in Canada as there is no need to wait to return home.

 You can easily extend your policy without returning home first, and there is no return ticket needed.

-True Traveller coves 92 activities as standard!
+True Traveller covers 92 activities as standard!

 These include bungee jumping, horse riding, safari touring, scuba diving to 18M and lots more activities you may end up partaking in on your trip.